kazoo-classic/kazoo-classic.github.io/about/status.md

 ### Stage 2 - Kazoo Classic 4.3.X - Add STIR/SHAKEN support
 ---
-To comply with the US market, STIR/SHAKEN support will be added.
+To comply with the US FCC regulations, STIR/SHAKEN support will be added.

 ### Stage 3 - Kazoo Classic 4.4 - Erlang and Dependency Updates / Bugfixing
 ---